-12. Related Party Transactions
+13. Related Party Transactions

-Parties are considered significant influence over the other party in making financial and operating decisions.
-This includes: (a) individuals owning, directly or indirectly through one or more intermediaries, control or are controlled by, individuals owning, directly or indirectly, an interest in the gives them significant influence over the Association and close members of the family of any such individual.
-Transactions between related parties are based on terms similar to those offered to
+Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
+This includes: (a) individuals owning, directly or indirectly through one or more intermediaries, control or are controlled by, or under common control with, the Association; (b) associates; and (c) individuals owning, directly or indirectly, an interest in the voting power of the Association that gives them significant influence over the Association and close members of the family of any such individual.
+Transactions between related parties are based on terms similar to those offered to nonrelated parties.